Admission (film): Plot

+Straight-laced Princeton University Admissions Officer Portia Nathan has vast experience in the coaching, consoling, and criticism involved in Princeton's admission process.

-Straight-laced Princeton University Admissions Officer Portia Nathan is caught off guard while making a recruiting visit to an alternative high school overseen by a former college classmate, the free-wheeling John Pressman.
-With vast experience in the coaching, consoling, and criticism involving Princeton's admission, she pays a visit to the Quest School, where John teaches while raising an adopted son.
-After exposing Portia to outspoken Quest students' impressions of college, he takes her to meet the rather unconventional Jeremiah Balakian, a child prodigy.
+Portia is caught off guard while making a recruiting visit to the Quest School, an alternative high school overseen by her former college classmate, the free-wheeling John Pressman.
+John teaches while raising Nelson, his pre-teen adopted son.
+After exposing Portia to outspoken Quest students' impressions of college, he takes her to meet the rather unconventional Jeremiah, a child prodigy.

 Back on campus, Portia's longtime boyfriend Mark breaks up with her after impregnating a "Virginia Woolf scholar" named Helen.
 After an awkward romantic attraction to Pressman, she arranges for Jeremiah to visit Princeton, where she and a colleague, Corinne, are rivals to succeed the soon-to-retire Dean of Admissions.

-Portia long ago had a secret pregnancy, putting the baby up for adoption, and is shown apparent proof by Pressman that Jeremiah is hers.
-Although he is brilliant, Jeremiah's miserable transcript results in his being deemed unfit to attend the University.
-Portia, in an act that greatly endangers her position, schemes to gain Jeremiah entrance into the school, knowing that Princeton cannot reveal such a scandal.
+Portia long ago had a secret pregnancy, putting the baby up for adoption, and is shown a birth certificate by Pressman proving that Jeremiah is hers.
+Although he is brilliant, Jeremiah's miserable transcript results in his being deemed unfit to attend Princeton.
+Portia, in an act that greatly endangers her position, sneaks into the office at night and changes Jeremiah's rejection to an offer for admission, knowing that – if caught – the Dean of Admissions can not rescind Jeremiah's already submitted acceptance, in order to avoid creating a scandal for Princeton's admissions system.
+While this is true, the Dean does demand her resignation when her actions are found out.

-Her resignation is demanded.
-Later, when revealing to Jeremiah that she is his biological mother, she finds out that there was a photocopy mistake on his birth certificate and that the boy has already located his actual biological mother.
-Portia appears at the Adoption Agency, trying to locate her son, where she describes her life with a different perspective.
-When asked how would she feel to meet her actual child, she replies that she would feel "nervous, but lucky."
+Later, when revealing to Jeremiah that she is his biological mother, she finds out that his photocopied birth certificate has a faded imperceptible digit changing his hour of birth, and that he has already located his actual biological mother.
+Portia appears at the adoption agency, trying to locate her son, where she describes her life with a different perspective.
+When asked how would she feel to meet her actual child, she replies that she would feel "nervous, but lucky".

 In the end, now dating Pressman, she receives a letter about her son, which says he is not ready to meet her yet.
 Pressman points out to her that she is on the waitlist "... and that's not so bad."